ehrpg/qstar/docs/character/index.md

 ## Languages

-Every character knows one native language, that's at step **normal**.
+Every character has one native language, that's at step **normal**.

+Improving a language also counts towards the skill bonus for the [Knowledge][] category.

 Learning a Language can be done in three steps.
-Each step requires you to make a Spare Time Roll.
+Each step requires you to make a [Spare Time][] roll.
 Learning the basics of a language requires you to have access to people speaking the language, books and texts written in the language, or other means to learn the language.

 <div class="qs-list-test full-width" markdown="1">

 ##### Basic

 You are able to communicate on a basic level.
 Others might not always understand you, but in general they know what you're trying to tell them.
+Additionally you can't read or write in this language.

 Cost
-:   1t8
+:   1t+2

 ##### Normal